atomic_queue

 Available queues

-These containers have corresponding AtomicQueueB, OptimistAtomicQueueB, AtomicQueueB2, OptimistAtomicQueueB2 versions where the buffer size is specified as an argument to the constructor.
+There are corresponding B variants (AtomicQueueB, OptimistAtomicQueueB, AtomicQueueB2, OptimistAtomicQueueB2) that use std::allocator or user-specified (stateful) allocator for allocating the ring-buffers, where the buffer size is specified as an argument to the constructor at run-time.

 Single-producer-single-consumer mode is supported.
 In this mode, no expensive atomic read-modify-write CPU instructions are necessary, only the cheapest atomic loads and stores.
 That improves queue throughput significantly.